goofball851/ToonFi_Framework/README.md

 ## What is ToonFi?

-ToonFi is a loose framework for building cartoon-driven worlds where characters, gadgets, and systems change over time.
+ToonFi is a loose framework for building cartoon-driven worlds where characters, gadgets, and systems change over time through interactive storytelling.

+Fi = Focused Interactions

+So instead of cartoons mixed with decentralized finance, it is anything Web2 and Web3 related that uses Toon Focused Interactions.

 It mixes:
 - Cartoons and animation logic